 This allows your PSHE coordinator to ensure that there is a progression of learning, coverage of skills and content, and that transitions from EYFS and into Y7 are considered.

-Considering the needs of the pupils and your local community is also important.
+Considering the needs of each young person and your wider community is also important.
 Using a range of national and local data, such as Public Health England, the NHS and the National Child and Maternal Health Observatory (ChiMat), for example, you can create a bespoke curriculum to meet every child’s needs and ensure inclusion for every pupil.